shefcompsoc/shefjamDash/readme.md

 The ShefJam Dashboard
 =====================

+**WARNING: This project is unsupported and currently uses a version of Pillow with a number of security vulnerabilities.**

 This is a collection of scripts to form a dashboard for game jams when used with tmux or screen.

 All scripts and fonts etc should be in `assets/`.
 Things in the root should be shell scripts in the form `display*.sh` that run different